bjoo/HemePure_tools/README.md

 # HemePure_tools

+- This package is distributed unter a 3-part BSD License.
+Please see the files LICENSE and THIRD_PARTY_LICENSES for terms and copyright attributions.

 - Repository contains tools for HemeLB geometry generation and stuff.

 - requires geometry in *.stl format with in/outlets open (think pipe) and inward oriented normals